teramako/AWX.psm/docs/cmdlets/Get-Inventory.md

 # Get-Inventory

 ## SYNOPSIS
-Retrieve Inventories by the ID.
+Retrieve Inventories by the ID(s).

 ## SYNTAX